The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Video Quality & Features

-The Fujifil X-T2 now takes on filmmaking with some serious capabilities.
-It has almost everything you could ask for in a mirrorless camera at this size with today’s limitations.
+The Fujifilm X-T2 now takes on filmmaking with some serious capabilities.
+It has almost everything you could ask for in a mirrorless camera of this size but with today’s limitations.
 Clean 8-bit HDMI out at 4k 30p with an F-log color profile.

-Because of the X-Trans sensor we also get incredibly sharp video without a lot of moiré or aliasing.
+Because of the X-Trans sensor, we also get incredibly sharp video without much moirรฉ or aliasing.

-All film simulators settings left at default settings
+All film simulator settings are left at default settings

 Video Features